 While our limitation is mobility, our issues are different than those with visible mobility disabilities who use wheelchairs or scooter.
 Their focus is maneuverability.
 Our barriers are:

-See our HMD Fact Sheet for more specifics about what we know about the lived experience of those with hidden mobility disabilities.
+See our HMD Fact Sheet for more specifics about what we know about the lived experience of those with hidden mobility disabilities and our Attitudes Regarding Limited Mobility for a listing of attitudes we may have internalized.